07 3211 1117

 Validate their anger and denial.
 Try to see their concerns behind their reactions and validate those concerns.
 Even if they deny and reject you, be proactive and try to build on the relationship.
 Avoid pushing too much for acceptance.
 Also rehearse how you would set boundaries (i.e., firmly and politely) if they continue denying and attempt to match-make or change you.

 Reassure them that relatives and family friends need not know yet that you are queer.
 Gradually come out to relatives that support you.
 Once parents see that there are relatives who are accepting, they might feel less isolated from their families.
+And if you’re struggling to get to this point or deal with their reactions, make sure you get the right support from counselling Brisbane experts like CFHP.

 Call Now Button